 Split the Points

 If your original thesis statement has long sentences, then split that into two or three short, meaningful sentences.
-Splitting the points would help the readers to understand the point of discussion easily.
+Splitting the points would help readers understand the point of discussion more easily.

 Change the Tenses

-One of the good rewording strategies is playing between the present and past tense.
+One effective rewording strategy is to play with the present and past tense.
 If you have used the present tense in your original statement, then, when restarting it, you can use the past tense.

 What Should Be the Length of a Thesis Restatement?